Structural and cohesion funds/ESIF

 About this course

 This course will address these questions and examine the 2021-2027 regulations in detail.
-We will refer to a selection of new Programmes as well as reporting and other templates.
-We will also see how Cohesion Policy programmes will be coordinated with the RRF and other EU instruments.
+We will refer to a selection of new programmes as well as reporting and other templates.
+We will also see how Cohesion Policy programmes are being coordinated with the RRF and other EU instruments.

-• What are the key choices made by Member States for the new programmes?
-What does financial planning and management look like for 2021-2027?
+• What were the key choices made by Member States for the 2021-2027 programmes?
+Are priorities, financial planning and financial management changing as a result of the mid-term review?

 • Where have programmes been simplified most?
 And how are simplified cost options being developed and used?

-• How will the new Performance framework work and how do we measure progress and success?
+• How does the 2021-2027 Performance framework work and how do we measure progress and success?
+How is real-time reporting working?

 You will be guided by Marco Lopriore and Robin Smail, experienced Structural Funds experts who have worked in Brussels and across the EU, gathering numerous case studies and examples of good practices.
-You will also hear from a senior official from the European Commission (DG REGIO), have the opportunity to exchange experiences and put new ideas into practice.
+You will also hear from a senior official from an ETC programme, as well as from the European Commission, and have the opportunity to exchange experience and put new ideas into practice.

 This course is aimed principally at:

-• Practitioners from Member States; national, regional and local authorities working with Structural / ESI Funds
+• Practitioners from Member State national, regional and local authorities working with ESI Funds

 • The full range of economic and social partners working with the Funds – including universities, NGOs, employers’ associations, consultants.